-The United Nations 26th Conference of the Parties (COP26) is set to take place in Glasgow, Scotland in November of 2021.
+The United Nations 26th Conference of the Parties (COP26) took place in Glasgow, Scotland in November of 2021.

-Climate Generation is sending a delegation to COP26 to bring the international climate negotiations to life.
-COP26 represents a pivotal moment in time for globally increasing ambition on greenhouse gas reduction.
+Climate Generation sent a delegation to COP26 to bring the international climate negotiations to life.
+COP26 represented a pivotal moment in time for globally increasing ambition on greenhouse gas reduction.
 In addition, with the United States officially returning to the Paris Agreement, a strong U.S. presence of support for it is critical.

-This year’s delegation represents professionals that support the work of Action for Climate Empowerment (ACE).
+This delegation represented professionals that support the work of Action for Climate Empowerment (ACE).
 ACE is a term adopted by the United Nations Framework Convention on Climate Change (UNFCCC) to denote work under Article 6 of the Convention (1992) and Article 12 of the Paris Agreement.
 The overarching goal of ACE is to empower all members of society to engage in climate action, through education, training, public awareness, public participation, public access to information, and international cooperation on these issues.
-The delegation will learn from and connect with the US ACE Framework and the global PowerClimateAction campaign.
+The delegation connected with the US ACE Framework and the global PowerClimateAction campaign.

 North Dakota Native Vote